logux/docs/3-concepts/5-subscription.md

 }
 ```

-In component you should use Redux’s `useSelector` hook to select that data from store.
+In component, you should use Redux’s `useSelector` hook to select that data from the store.

 ```diff
   import useSubscription from '@logux/redux/use-subscription'